The disturbing death of Helen Fiona Torbet in the Scottish Highlands

 McMillan served first with the Royal Armoured Corps in the Royal Scots Dragoon Guards and saw service in Germany and Northern Ireland.
 His career in the service was undistinguished, and he left after serving six months in Army detention after going absent without leave.
 He struggled to hold down a job after he left the army.

-After questioning Donald, detectives returned him to the guesthouse and then, just as this happened, in a downstairs shower room, officers lifted floorboards in a cupboard and found the missing holdall with Fiona’s name printed on the handles.
+After questioning Donald, detectives returned him to the guesthouse.
+Just as this happened, officers lifted floorboards in a cupboard in a downstairs shower room and found the missing holdall with Fiona’s name printed on the handles.
 Other materials in a plastic bag included a slipper that matched the one found on the roadside.

 At this point, Donald McMillan was detained on suspicion of murder.
 But still, he kept the police guessing as to how he disposed of her body.